 A successful Workers’ Compensation claim can provide you with some or all of the following benefits:

-Specific loss benefits – this is additional compensation available to those who suffer loss of a limb or other body part, or disfigurement to the head, face or neck.
+- Specific loss benefits – this is additional compensation available to those who suffer the loss of a limb or other body part, or disfigurement to the head, face, or neck.

-At the Law Offices of Gross & Kenny, LLP, our practice is dedicated exclusively to helping injured workers.
+At Gross & Kenny, LLP, our practice is dedicated exclusively to helping injured workers.
 If you have been injured in a work-related power tool accident, our knowledgeable Philadelphia Workers’ Compensation lawyers will fight to make sure you receive the maximum allowable compensation for your case.
-Call 267-589-0090 today to schedule a free consultation or contact us online.
+Call 215-512-1500 today to schedule a free consultation or contact us online.
 From our Center City offices, we serve injured workers across the state of Pennsylvania.